ShamsAhmedd/AUVNET-Backend--Internship-Assessment/README.md

 # AUVNET Backend  Internship Assessment

  This project is a full-stack e-commerce application developed for the AUVNET Backend Internship Assessment.
-It includes a Node.js + Express backend and an Angular frontend.
+It includes a Node.js + Express.JS + MongoDB backend and an Angular frontend.

 ---